 As YHWH recounts His instructions for us, He begins in an unexpected manner: “Ye are the children of the LORD your God: ye shall not cut yourselves, nor make any baldness between your eyes for the dead.”
 (De 14:1) What a fascinating way to begin!

-Losing a loved one in death is an extremely moving experience; to demonstrate our love we might disfigure ourselves in some way as a token, a remembrance of them.
+Losing a loved one in death is can be intensely difficult; to demonstrate our love we might even disfigure ourselves in some way as a token, a remembrance of them.
 (Le 19:28) But disvaluing ourselves doesn’t enrich others, and it’s disrespectful to our Creator, in whose image we’re all made.

 And if we’re not to mar ourselves for such intense motivations, how much more should we refrain from doing so for more trivial, whimsical reasons?